Chinese woman who paid $6.5M after her daughter got into Stanford says she did it to help others

-The mother of a Chinese student who was admitted to Stanford University said the family gave $6.5 million to the man at the center of a massive college admissions scandal -- but as a donation to help others.
+The mother of a Chinese student who was admitted to Stanford University said the family gave $6.5 million to the man at the center of a massive college admissions scandal as a donation for scholarships and funding.

 Fifty people have been charged in the largest college admissions scam ever prosecuted in the United States.
-The scandal has ensnared celebrities, but none of them is accused of spending as much as the Chinese woman.
+The scandal has ensnared celebrities such as Felicity Huffman and Lori Loughlin, none whom spent as much as the Chinese woman.

 In a statement provided through her attorney, the woman identified as Mrs. Zhao admits giving $6.5 million to the foundation of William "Rick" Singer, the ring leader of the scam.